lueck/standoff-tools/README.md

 relation, you will see details in the info box on the left:
 ![Demo of Arc Relations](utils/tei/sample.png)

-As you can see in the sample, the drawing of semantic relations suffers from the html-box-model of inline elements which span multiple lines.
-Proposals on how to improve the drawing of relations are welcome.

 Note that the canvas for drawing semantic relations is limited to a height of 32.000 pixels at the moment.
+One approach would be to scroll the canvas into the visible area of the document, but there may be better approaches.
+This needs some fix.

 # Roadmap #